On the growth of $L^2$-invariants for sequences of lattices in Lie groups: IRSs in higher rank

-As in the previous section, suppose that $G$ is a center free semisimple Lie group without compact factors, and let $X=G/K$ be the associated Riemannian symmetric space.
+As in the previous section, suppose that $G$ is a center free semi-simple Lie group without compact factors, and let $X=G/K$ be the associated Riemannian symmetric space.
 We say an IRS is {\it irreducible} if every simple factor acts ergodically.
 When $G$ has higher rank and Kazhdan's property $(T)$ we prove the following strong result using the Nevo--St\"{u}ck--Zimmer rigidity theorem (see below):

-\begin{thm} Let $G$ be a center-free semisimple Lie group of real rank at least $2$ and with Kazhdan's property $(T)$.
+\begin{thm} Let $G$ be a center-free semi-simple Lie group of real rank at least $2$ and with Kazhdan's property $(T)$.
 Let $\mu$ be a non-atomic irreducible IRS of $G$.
 Then $\mu=\mu_\gC$ for some irreducible lattice $\gC\le G$. \end{thm}

 Recall that a simple Lie group of $\BR$-rank at least $2$ has property $(T)$ by Kazhdan's theorem \cite[Section 1.6]{Tbook} and a rank-1 simple Lie group has property $(T)$ if and only if it is locally isomorphic to $\text{Sp}(n,1),~n\ge 2$ or $F_{4(-20)}$ by Kostant's result \cite[Section 3.3]{Tbook}.
-A semisimple Lie group has property $(T)$ iff all its simple factors have $(T) $.
+A semi-simple Lie group has property $(T)$ iff all its simple factors have $(T) $.
 By the arithmeticity theorems of Margulis and Corlette--Gromov--Schoen \cite{Mar-arithmeticity,Corlette,Gr-Sc}, if $G$ has property $(T)$ then all its lattices are arithmetic.

 When all the simple factors of $G$ are of real rank at least $2$, one can furthermore classify all the ergodic invariant random subgroups of $G$ as follows: